Infra (video game): Development

 The developers were inspired to create the game after watching the 2009 documentary The Crumbling of America.

 Reception

 Rock, Paper, Shotgun recommended purchasing the title, and Christopher Livingston from PC Gamer stated that he enjoyed the game.
+Nathaniel Berens of Adventure Gamers praised INFRA for its sense of immersion and puzzle mechanics, but complained about the lack of direction or feedback.
 Engineering.com, a trade publication, called the game "The Civil Engineering Game We've Been Waiting For."